WOLFRAM LANGUAGE TUTORIAL

 Symmetrized with other symmetries.

 The antisymmetric tensors play a fundamental role in exterior algebra.
-Mathematica provides the basic operations of the wedge product of antisymmetric tensors and Hodge duality.
+The Wolfram System provides the basic operations of the wedge product of antisymmetric tensors and Hodge duality.

 Take two antisymmetric arrays in dimension 5.